404Wolf/stainless-technical-breifing-natug/document.typ

 `PyQt` is somewhat restrictive in that it ships with a predefined subset of widgets, and most of the interface was layed out with `QtDesigner`.
-However, some components are so important that custom Widgets have been designed, like the sequence editor that autofills the corresponding bases to prevent mistakes, or the domain angle chooser.
+However, some components are so important that custom Widgets have been designed, like the sequence editor that autofills the corresponding bases to prevent mistakes.
+Designing custom UI components like this is quite tricky, both technically, and because there are implications we need to consider, like since some strands are longer than others not all have complements.

+===== Computing Plots

+NATuG is able to compute the positions of all of the `NEMids` and `Nucleosides` by first computing their angles as they spin about their respective helices, and then converting those angles to corresponding $x$ coordinates.
+This is a relatively complicated algorithm that has been heavily iterated on through `numpy` vectorize optimizations and debugging to fix various indexing errors.

+Computing the _Top View Plot_ is more straight forward.
+We begin at the first domain, and then draw by placing each domain relative to the first at some angle displacement off from the previous one.

 ===== Conjuncting Strands

-One of the most important features of NATuG is being able to "conjoin" strands.
+The most interesting algorithm within NATuG is the strand "conjoining" feature.

 Given two arbitrary NEMids, we want to be able to cut and then reroute the strands.
 Sometimes this will result in loops, which we need to deal with.

+In developing NATuG, an algorithm has been contrived and implemented for this process.

 #figure(
   image("./mermaid/out/conjoin-graph.png", width: 100%), caption: [Case 1A],